Rokasl/CS408_project/report/source/14_chapter_7.md

 For more detailed overview of testing, see **chapter 6**.

-This evaluation evidently shows that developed system can directly compete with the original system and that most goals of the project were reached.
+This evaluation evidently shows that developed system can directly compete with the original Frankjnr back-end in terms of functionality and that most goals of the project were reached.